-Blaze of Glory Fitness was started from the passion of Shay Mountford.
-Here's her story.
+Blaze of Glory Fitness was started from the passion of Shay Mountford (they/them).
+Here's their story.

 In the Beginning

-I am in my 18th year as a professional firefighter (and 23rd year as an EMT) with a local fire agency here in the San Francisco Bay Area.
-I have a tremendous amount of passion, heart and enthusiasm for my job.
-Ask me and I will tell you hands-down that being a firefighter IS the best job in the world.
+I am a retired firefighter (as of 2022 with over 20 years in the fire service and 26 years as an EMT) with a local fire agency here in the San Francisco Bay Area.
+I will tell you hands-down that being a firefighter IS the best job in the world.
 I did not grow up in the fire service, and no one I knew was a firefighter or did anything remotely close.
 I grew up being told to "act like a lady" by my mom.
 She had the best intentions for me but forced me into dresses and put curls in my long blonde hair, which I hated!
 I was a tomboy.
 I liked anything outdoors or physical.
 I was the only girl playing football with the boys and wore a dress while doing so.

 As I grew up my love for sports grew stronger.
 I lived my early 20s not knowing what I wanted to do as a career.
 I decided to be a nanny because of my love for kids, and it was far removed from having a "desk job".